apache/calcite-avatica/site/_docs/json_reference.md

 `catalog` (optional string) The name of the catalog to include when fetching connection properties.

 `schema` (optional string) The name of the schema to include when fetching connection properties.

+`isDirty` (internal boolean) A boolean used for internal purposes only (not required by the Avatica protocol).
+This field will be removed from the protocol in future releases.

 ### CursorFactory